s-rayyan/copper-python/README.md

-# CopperPython — Secure Python Bypass
+# CopperPython — Securly Python Bypass

 A tool to run Python on restricted school computers without using `.exe` files, useful where executables are blocked.